-Enjoy the superb quality of some of Ireland's most well known Castles and Manor Houses, while enjoying the magnificent scenery and Irish hospitality.
+Enjoy the superb quality of some of Ireland's most well-known Castles and Manor Houses, while enjoying the magnificent scenery and Irish hospitality.

-This 8 night vacation features your stay in some of the finest Irish Manors and castles that Ireland has to offer as well as an included ferry trip to Inismore, the largest of the Aran Islands and home to the spectacular pre-Christian Dun Aonghus Fort.
+This 8-night vacation features your stay in some of the finest Irish Manors and castles that Ireland has to offer as well as an included ferry trip to Inismore, the largest of the Aran Islands and home to the spectacular pre-Christian Dun Aengus Fort.
 While this tour includes many of Ireland’s most iconic locations, it will also afford you the opportunity to experience something extra.
 Due to the fact all of our travel consultants live in Ireland, they also have an intimate knowledge of Ireland’s hidden gems; sights and locations they will be more than happy to direct you to.
 We design all of our tours in-house with precision and a dedication to quality that is unmatched in the industry.
 To compliment your tour you will have your own dedicated travel consultant as well as the comprehensive daily sightseeing guide that will be provided for you.

-One of the highlights of yours stay here in Ireland will undoubtedly be the complimentary guided tour of the 15th century Castle ruins beside Ballinalacken House by its owner.
-A head for heights is most definitely a requirement for this experience as you gaze out from the battlement ruins at the top of the castle over the mesmerizing west coast of county Clare and the Burren region, a karst landscape almost lunar in appearance!
+One of the highlights of your stay here in Ireland will undoubtedly be the complimentary guided tour of the 15th century Castle ruins beside Ballinalacken House by its owner.
+A head for heights is most definitely a requirement for this experience as you gaze out from the battlement ruins at the top of the castle over the mesmerizing west coast of County Clare and the Burren region, a karst landscape almost lunar in appearance!
 Keep in mind that all elements of this vacation package can be customized to suit your needs.

-Overnight Locations for this 8 night tour:
+Overnight Locations for this 8-night tour:

 Day 1 – Dublin Airport to Wicklow